NEW DIPLOMACY, z.s. is a non-profit association registered in Prague, Czech Republic.

 Jeff Lovitt (Chair)

 Jeff Lovitt is the founding Chair of New Diplomacy.
 He has conceived and managed projects linking up civil society actors in the Middle East, Russia, the Caucasus and Central Asia with independent think-tanks in Central Europe.
+Since October 2022, he has been Chief of Party on Zinc Network's Central Europe Media Program (CEMP), leading efforts to strengthen the financial sustainability of independent media.
 In 2016-2021, he has worked with the Council of Europe as lead author and editor of two studies (the first of which, Civil Participation in Political Decision-Making in the Six Eastern Partnership Countries – Part One.
-Laws and Policies, was published in May 2016; the second, Civil Participation in Political Decision-Making in the Eastern Partnership Countries – Part Two: Practice and Implementation, in April 2017), and as author of the Participatory Democracy Academy, implemented in Ukraine since 2018.
+Laws and Policies, was published in May 2016; the second, Civil Participation in Political Decision-Making in the Eastern Partnership Countries – Part Two: Practice and Implementation, in April 2017), and as author of the Participatory Democracy Academy, implemented in Ukraine since 2018, and subsequently in many countries, including Georgia, Serbia, and Turkey.
 He has trained and mentored local government officials and NGO leaders in Armenia, Georgia and Ukraine to foster closer engagement in local decision-making.

 He also conceived the first Open Government Partnership (OGP) Balkans Dialogue conference, held in Albania in 2015, and is a member of the International Experts Panel (IEP) that oversees the Independent Reporting Mechanism (IRM) of the Open Government Partnership (OGP).
 From 2016-2020, he provided risk monitor consultancy (Europe and Central Asia) to the United Nations Development Programme (UNDP).
 He was a member of the Advisory Group on Media Freedom in the Eastern Partnership countries, chaired by the Latvian Presidency of the EU Council in 2015 and by the European Commission in 2017.